 - ZENLoader Connection Pool: This connection pool is used for most of the ZENworks Loader functions that require access to the database, including storing inventory database; recording content repository data during packaging, patch subscriptions, zone-to-zone subscriptions, and all other tasks performed by the ZENworks Loader; and storing the device message and status. - ZENLoader Batch Connection Pool: This connection pool is used by ZENworks Loader for storing device message and status information such as install or launch bundle status.
-This status is stored in batches and, as such, uses a separate connection pool. - ZENAdminMgmt Connection Pool: This connection pool is used by the ZENAdminMgmt process to retrieve data from the database.
-This is most heavily used by Configuration and Authentication requests. - ZENClientMgmt Connection Pool: This connection pool is used by the ZENClientMgmt process to retrieve data from the database.
+This status is stored in batches and, as such, uses a separate connection pool. - ZENServer Connection Pool: This connection pool is used by the ZENworks Server process to retrieve data from the database.
 This is most heavily used by Configuration and Authentication requests. - InvUI Connection Pool: This connection pool is used when browsing inventory data on devices or when running canned reports from ZENworks Control Center. - Audit ZENServer Connection Pool: This connection pool is used by the ZENworks Server process to retrieve data from the Audit database.
 This is used mainly by ZENworks Control Center servers. - Audit ZENLoader Connection Pool: This connection pool is used by the ZENworks Server process to store data in the Audit database.
 This is mainly used by Collection servers.